performing artscommunity theaterdigital playbillpaperless

 You do not need a designer or any special software.
 If you can attach a file to an email, you can do this.

-1. Lay out your program in Canva, Word, or Google Docs, then save or export it as a PDF.
+1. Lay out the program first.
+Build it in Canva, Word, or Google Docs, then save or export the finished playbill as a PDF.

-2. Open the event program maker and drop your PDF onto the page.
+2. Drop the PDF onto the page.
+Open the event program maker and upload the file you just exported.

-3. Wait a few seconds while Flipbooks AI turns your pages into a flipping book with a real page-turn sound.
+3. Let it build the flipbook.
+Wait a few seconds while Flipbooks AI turns your pages into a flipping book with a real page-turn sound.

-4. Grab your share link and the auto-made QR code, then print that one small code on your posters and lobby signs.
+4. Grab the link and QR code.
+Print that one small code on your posters and lobby signs so patrons scan instead of queueing for paper.

-5. Test it on your own phone before opening night so you know every sponsor link works.
+5. Test it before opening night.
+Open the link on your own phone and check that every sponsor link and headshot loads.

 Pro Tip: Put the QR code on the same sign that lists intermission times.
 People are already scanning it for the schedule, so your program gets opened without a single word from an usher.